 The benchmark stock market index for the Italian national stock exchange is the FTSE MIB, consisting of 40 companies.
-We included these 40 publicly listed companies, whose market capitalization is equal to 85.3% of the total stock market capitalization (in absolute values, the market capitalization of the 40 FTSE MIB companies is equal to B\$630.4).
+We thus included these 40 publicly listed companies, whose market capitalization is equal to 85.3% of the total stock market capitalization (in absolute values, the market capitalization of the 40 FTSE MIB companies is equal to B\$630.4).
 Among these companies, the maximal market capitalization is B\$103.28, the minimal market capitalization B\$2.58, and the median B\$10.85 (reference date 31/12/2020).

-For each company we selected the chairperson and the CEO(s), for a total of 78 individuals.
+Since Italian companies follow a dual leadership model, we selected for each of them the chairperson and the CEO(s), for a total of 78 individuals.